emrichmp/google-keep-clone/dev_checklist.md

 [] - Figure out how to build notes
 [] - Build backend???
-[X] - Figure out how to change state when clicking the form so that it expands
+[X] - Figure out how to change state when clicking the form so that it expands [] - Change Create.js into a function component -> allows for us to use useState

 # Plan
 [] - NavBar